learn-co-curriculum/phase-0-macos-env-system/README.md

 ## Install Homebrew

-[Homebrew][brew] is a package manager for macOS.
+[Homebrew][brew] is a package manager for MacOS.
 It allows us to quickly install a number of programs we will need.

 [brew]: https://brew.sh